fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 This is at the heart of F# programming and all functional programming, and it is powerful and accurate.
 Additionally, requirements change: what is initially independent may later need to become dependent on something new.
 In F#, when this happens, 99% of the time you plumb a parameter through: perhaps organising them via tuples, or records, or objects.
 Either way the adjustments are relatively straight-forward.
 That's the whole point.

 It is obvious-yet-crucial that **implementations of static abstract methods have a fixed signature and are static**.
 If an implementation of a static abstract method  later needs something new - something unavailable from the inputs or global state or implicit thread/task context - you are stuck.
 Normal static methods can become instance methods in this situation, or take additional parameters.
 But implementations of static abstract methods can't become instance, and they can't take additional explicit parameters: since they **must be forever static** and **must always take specific arguments**.
-You are stuck: you literally have no way of explicitly plumbing information from A to B. Your options are are switching to a new set of IWSAMs (plus a new framework to compose them), or removing the use of IWSAMs and returning to the land of objects and functions.
+You are stuck: you literally have no way of explicitly plumbing information from A to B. Your options are switching to a new set of IWSAMs (plus a new framework to compose them), or removing the use of IWSAMs and returning to the land of objects and functions.

 To see why this matters, consider a basic `IParseable<T>` (the actual `IParseable<T>` has some additional options, see below).